alfonsog714/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model.

 2. What is an event?

+An event is something the browser listens for, usually input from the user.

 3. What is an event listener?

+A method you can attach to an object in the window.

 4. Why would we convert a NodeList into an Array?

+To iterate over it, so you can attach event listeners, or do whatever else.

 5. What is a component?

+A reusable piece of code that stretches over HTML, CSS and Javascript.

 ### Git Set up